-- (5) Mr. DeVos retired as Vice President, Finance, Chief Financial Officer and Secretary of the Company effective June 30, 2020. - (6) Consists of 1,295,317 shares beneficially owned by Messrs.
-Eide, Genson, Lorber, Petrocelli, Raich, Levine, Leistner, Steinberg, Gatoff, Norbitz, Walker and Platte without duplication of shares as to which beneficial ownership is shared by more than one member of this group (see notes 3 and 4 above). - (7) Based on Schedule 13D/A Amendment No. 11, jointly filed on August 8, 2017, with the SEC by Gabelli Funds, LLC, GAMCO Asset Management Inc., Teton Advisors, Inc., Gabelli & Company Investment Advisers, Inc., Gabelli Foundation, Inc., GGCP, Inc., GAMCO Investors, Inc., Associated Capital Group, Inc. and Mario J. Gabelli.
-Gabelli Funds, LLC has sole voting power over 2,000 shares, sole dispositive power over 2,000 shares and shared voting and shared dispositive power over 0 shares.
-GAMCO Asset Management Inc. has sole voting power over 218,807 shares, sole dispositive power over 235,307 shares and shared voting and shared dispositive power over 0 shares.
-Gabelli & Company Investment Advisers, Inc. has sole voting power over 4,000 shares, sole dispositive power over 4,000 shares and shared voting and shared dispositive power over 0 shares.
-Gabelli Foundation, Inc. has sole voting power over 253 shares, sole dispositive power over 253 shares and shared voting and shared dispositive power over 0 shares, GGCP, Inc. has sole voting and sole dispositive power over 0 shares and shared voting and shared dispositive power over 0 shares.
-GAMCO Investors, Inc. has sole voting and sole dispositive power over 0 shares and shared voting and shared dispositive power over 0 shares.
-Associated Capital Group, Inc. has sole voting and sole dispositive power over 0 shares and shared voting and shared dispositive power over 0 shares.
-Mario J. Gabelli has sole voting and sole dispositive power over 0 shares and shared voting and shared dispositive power over 0 shares. - (8) Based on a Schedule 13G/A Amendment No. 2 filed on February 14, 2020 by Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation.
-Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation each have sole voting power over 247,936 shares, shared voting power over 0 shares, sole dispositive power of 260,349 shares and shared dispositive power over 471 shares. - (9) Based on a Schedule 13G filed on April 9, 2020 by Zilkha Partners Special Opportunities, L.P. and Zilkha Partners, L.P.
+- limited liability company of which Mr. Eide is the sole member.
+Mr. Lorber exercises voting and dispositive power over the shares of common stock held by Lorber Alpha II LP. - (6) Includes 250,000 shares held by Lorber Alpha II LP for which Mr. Levine is a co-trustee of the beneficial owner of such entity.
+Mr. Lorber exercises voting power and dispositive power over the shares of common stock held by Lorber Alpha II LP. - (7) Consists of 1,289,853 shares beneficially owned by Messrs.
+Eide, Genson, Lorber, Petrocelli, Raich, Levine, Leistner, Steinberg, Gatoff, Norbitz, Podell and Platte without duplication of shares as to which beneficial ownership is shared by more than one member of this group (see notes 3, 4, 5, and 6 above). - (8) Based on Schedule 13D/A Amendment No. 13, jointly filed on March 25, 2022, with the SEC by Gabelli Funds, LLC, GAMCO Asset Management Inc., Teton Advisors, Inc., GGCP, Inc., GAMCO Investors, Inc., Associated Capital Group, Inc. and Mario J. Gabelli.
+Gabelli Funds, LLC has sole voting power over 166,500 shares, sole dispositive power over 166,500 shares and shared voting and shared dispositive power over 0 shares.
+GAMCO Asset Management Inc. has sole voting power over 263,946 shares, sole dispositive power over 263,946 shares and shared voting and shared dispositive power over 0 shares.
+Teton Advisors Inc. has sole voting power over 220,234 shares, sole dispositive power over 220,234 shares and shared voting and shared dispositive power over 0 shares.
+GGCP, Inc. has sole voting and sole dispositive power over 0 shares and shared voting and shared dispositive power over 0 shares.
+GAMCO Investors, Inc. has sole voting and sole dispositive power over 0 shares and shared voting and sole dispositive power over 0 shares and shared voting and sole dispositive power over 0 shares.
+Associated Capital Group, Inc. has sole voting and sole dispositive power over 0 shares.
+Mario J. Gabelli has sole voting and sole dispositive power over 0 shares and shared dispositive power over 0 shares.
+Mario J. Gabelli has sole voting and sole dispositive power over 0 shares. - (9) Based on a Schedule 13G filed on April 9, 2020 by Zilkha Partners Special Opportunities, L.P. and Zilkha Partners, L.P.
 Zilkha Partners Special Opportunities, L.P. has sole voting power and sole dispositive power over 175,466 shares and shared voting power and shared dispositive power over 247,674 shares.
-Zilkha Partners, L.P. has sole voting power and sole dispositive power over 72,208 shares and shared voting power and shared dispositive power over 247,674 shares. - (10) Based on a Schedule 13G/A Amendment No. 2 filed on February 12, 2020 by Dimensional Fund Advisors LP.
-Dimensional Fund Advisors LP has sole voting power over 202,765 shares, sole dispositive power over 213,482 shares and shared voting and shared dispositive power over 0 shares.
+Zilkha Partners, L.P. has sole voting power and sole dispositive power over 72,208 shares and shared voting power and shared dispositive power over 247,674 shares.